verdaux/BookNotes/Conversations/Work.md

 - [ ] At this stage, we are generating, not evaluating.
 - [ ] I'd just like to finish my thought
 - [ ] I'm open if there's a constraint I'm missing
+- [ ] That tone won't get us anywhere.
+Let's find the one that will.